cjdsie/wirefy/README.md

 ## Changelog

+*   v2.0.5 Several fixes to the Grid and base.css.
+As well as a new class for Galleries.
+Added Templates for faster builds.
 *   v2.0.3 Reduced Image sizes for increased compression overall
 *	v2.0.2 Added SASS support
 *	v2.0.1 Committed v2.0.1